bitweb-project/electrumxbte/docs/protocol-basics.rst

 .. note:: with 500,000 headers of 80 bytes each, a naïve server implementation would require hashing approximately 88MB of data to provide a single merkle proof.
-ElectrumX implements an optimization such that it hashes only approximately 180KB of data per proof.
+ElectrumXBTE implements an optimization such that it hashes only approximately 180KB of data per proof.